Norman J. Tonina, Jr., Chairman

 David T. Flodstrom is retired after a 36-year career in municipal management and industrial relations.
 During his career, he served as the City Engineer for Port Angeles for five years, the Port Angeles City Manager for ten years and worked in industrial relations and human resources for private industry for fifteen years.
 Mr. Flodstrom’s career has provided him with expertise in management, human resources and governance.
-He is the Past President of Nor’Wester Rotary Club, served as a member of the Olympic Medical Center Foundation board, served as a Commissioner of the Peninsula Housing Authority, and was a member of the Washington Business Association.
+He is the Past Chairman of First Federal Community Foundation, the Past President of Nor’Wester Rotary Club, served as a member of the Olympic Medical Center Foundation board, served as a Commissioner of the Peninsula Housing Authority, and was a member of the Washington Business Association.
 Mr. Flodstrom has spent over thirty years as a coach and umpire for youth baseball clubs.

 Craig A. Curtis is a registered architect and officer of Katerra, Inc. Craig oversees the Building Design Division of the company as President of Katerra Architecture, LLC.
 Katerra is a multi-faceted real estate company founded by Silicon Valley entrepreneurs to reinvent the way buildings are delivered, through leveraging technology, supply chain and factory prefabrication.
 Prior to joining Katerra, Mr. Curtis was employed by The Miller Hull Partnership since 1987 and served as a partner from 1994 until 2016.
 In 2004, Miller Hull was awarded the American Institute of Architects (AIA) National Firm Award, and in 2008, Mr. Curtis was elected to the AIA College of Fellows, a distinction awarded to approximately 4% of its members.
 Mr. Curtis has degrees in Architecture and Construction Management from Washington State University and chairs the External Advisory Board for the WSU Center for Environmental Research, Education and Outreach (CEREO).
 A resident of Kitsap County for 26 years, Mr. Curtis served on committees for the North Kitsap School District and Suquamish Community Advisory Council.